mathjax/MathJax-docs/input/tex/extensions/amscd.rst

 amscd Commands
 --------------

-The `amscd` extension implementes the following macros:
+The `amscd` extension implements the following macros:
 ``@``, ``\minCDarrowheight``, ``\minCDarrowwidth``

 And the following environments: